It is known as banaba in the Philippines, but is also referred to as crepe myrtle, pride of India, giant crape myrtle, and queen’s flower.

 Typically, the leaves of Banaba are used for medicinal purposes.
 This is because it contains corosolic acid, which can help lower blood sugar levels.

 Ahead, let’s take a closer look at more uses and benefits of Banaba.

 For decades, one of the uses and benefits of Banaba has been as a diabetes folk remedy.
-The leaves are usually boiled or steeped in hot water.
-Then it is drunk like tea.
+Boil the leaves or steep it in hot water.
+Drink it the same as you would hot tea.

 These days, banaba leaves in capsule form are available and have reportedly similar effects.

 Banaba owes its effectiveness to the high levels of corosolic acid in its leaves.
 Corosolic acid is a known anti-diabetic chemical.